-The Board of Directors is currently comprised of the CEO and three outside members with expertise in the pharmaceutical and biotechnology industry, IP establishment and protection, and business development.
+Intezyne’s Board of Directors is currently comprised of the CEO and four outside members with extensive expertise in finance and business development, the biopharmaceutical industry, and IP establishment and protection.

 Glenn Walthall, M.B.A.

 Glenn Walthall serves as Gaston Capital's Chief Investment Officer.
 His career spans twenty-five years as a financial industry consultant (Broadway and Seymour), retail bank executive (First Union Securities and Bank of America), and investment banker.
 Prior to joining Gaston Capital, Mr. Walthall co-founded Ware River Advisors, LLC, an investment banking firm where he was responsible for arranging growth equity and debt capital and providing M&A advisory services to lower middle market companies across the United States.
 His industry experience covers areas including financial services, business services, light industrial and manufacturing, information technology and healthcare.
 Mr. Walthall holds a BA in Business Management and a Masters in Business Administration from Virginia Tech.

 David Robb serves as President and COO Gaston Capital Partners, LLC.
 He began his career in financial services, first as an economist and asset allocation specialist for First Chicago Investment Advisors, a large pension fund management firm, before becoming an interest rate futures broker and trader for The Chicago Corporation.
 From Chicago, he returned to his hometown of Charlotte to begin a series of entrepreneurial ventures, first in graphic arts and later in a series of internet technology companies in New York, Charlotte, and Seattle.
 He served on as a director of the Application Developers Alliance and sits on numerous corporate boards in the Gaston Capital Portfolio.
 He has extensive experience in real estate development, manufacturing and medical technology.